yalmip/yalmip.github.io/yalmip/tutorials/basics.md

 X = sdpvar(2,2,2,2,'full');
 ````

-For an illustration of multi/dimensional variables, check out the [SuDoKu example](/examples/sudoku).
+For an illustration of multi/dimensional variables, check out the [Sudoku example](/yalmip/examples/sudoku).

 !!
 Constraints